LedgerHQ/ragger/doc/tutorial_screen.rst

    :group: stax_base_group
    :width: 30%

 This layouts has three clickable buttons.
-Basic interaction with them would be something like:
+Low-level interaction with them would be something like:

 .. code-block:: python
    :linenos: